Chris Dailey: UConn (Assistant Coach, Associate Head Coach)

-On occasion, the head coach of the team is unable to be present for a game, and head coaching duties are taken on by the most senior assistant.
-In the case of UConn that is Chris Dailey who was initially assistant coach but then became associate head coach.
-Although the NCAA rules credit the game result (win or loss) to the head coach of record not to the acting head coach, both the media and fans tend to keep track of the results when an assistant steps in for the head coach.
+If the head coach of the team is unable to be present for a game, the most senior assistant takes over head coaching duties.
+In the case of UConn that is Dailey, who was initially assistant coach, but then became associate head coach.
+Although NCAA rules credit the game result (win or loss) to the head coach of record and not to the acting head coach, both the media and fans tend to keep track of the results when an assistant steps in for the head coach.
+Dailey is currently 17–0 when filling in for Auriemma.
+9 wins occurred during regular season play, 6 were in two different conference tournaments, and 2 were the first rounds of the 2021 NCAA Division I women's basketball tournament.